-One of my most vivid childhood memories is, with my older sister, running up the otherwise unusually empty lane that stretched from our school gate to the park road.
+One of my most vivid childhood memories is, along with my older sister, running up the otherwise unusually empty lane that stretched from our school gate to the park road.
 One eye was on the multiple eyes peering out the class windows, visibly wondering why we were escaping early.
-My stomach was knotted with a mix […]
+My stomach was knotted with a […]

 This day two weeks ago I married my Special Gentleman.
 I floated through a day so magnificent that I have thought about it every day since and wished we could do it all again.
 But then, if we did, perhaps it wouldn’t be the same magical, perfect-for-us day that it was?
 So no, instead I […]

 When I was a young girl, my best friend came in the form of a previous enemy.
-A fellow redhead, we spent the first of our infant academic years suspicious of – and disdainful toward – each other.
-In retrospect, we probably thought the sea of tanned blondes that made up our juvenile classroom would […]
+A fellow redhead, we spent the first of our infant academic years suspicious of, and disdainful toward , each other.
+In retrospect, we probably thought the sea of tanned blondes that made up our juvenile south Dublin classroom […]

 Ah Leona O’Sullivan Breen, is there a more perfect contradiction in all the land?
 A thoroughly modern life lived in the most nostalgic of manners.
 I first met this Vintage-donned, red-lipstick-rocking ball of beautiful energy in a Cork pub a few years back.
 The rendezvous was prearranged (as far as I know neither of us […]